G4Q95/AutoShortsWebApp/progress.md

   - Video assembly - NOT STARTED
 - Cloud storage integration - IN PROGRESS (20% complete)

-## Checkpoint: "project-workspace-functionality-complete"
+## Checkpoint: "core-functionality-tested-and-stable"

-This checkpoint marks the completion of the core project workspace functionality, enabling users to create projects, add content from Reddit, and organize scenes.
+This checkpoint marks the achievement of a stable testing environment with all core functionality tests passing successfully.

 ### What We've Accomplished: